wasp mascot

 CSE401

-an undergraduate compilers course, offered 2-3 quarters each year
+An undergraduate compilers course, offered 2-3 quarters each year

 CSE341

-an undergraduate programming-languages course, offered 3 quarters each year
+An undergraduate programming-languages course, offered 3 quarters each year

 Alumni